impillar/AndroidReferences/LiteratureReview.md

 ## Native Code Analysis
-+ Going Native: Using a Large-Scale Analysis of Android Apps to Create a Practical Native-Code Sandboxing Policy, NDSS 2016
+ (tool+ Going Native: Using a Large-Scale Analysis of Android Apps to Create a Practical Native-Code Sandboxing Policy, NDSS 2016

 ## Clone Analysis
 + Juxtapp: A Scalable System for Detecting Code Resuse Among Android Applications, DIMVA 2012